 Find an LPN program with a flexible format that accommodates your lifestyle

-As stated above, there are many LPN programs which offer some of the courses to be completed online.
-Many of these programs do require some of the classes to be completed in person, and obviously the clinical hours need to be completed in person.
-Therefore, it is impossible to do the complete LPN program online.
-If you are looking for the flexibility of taking the bulk of the classes online rather than in person you will need to do a bit of investigative work before applying to a program.
+There are many LPN programs that offer flexible course options.
+Many of these programs do require some of the classes, as well as clinical hours, to be completed in person; therefore, it is impossible to do the complete LPN program online.
+If you are looking for the flexibility of taking the bulk of your LPN classes online rather than in person, you will need to do a bit of investigative work before applying to a program.
 The best option is to check with local colleges, technical schools or community colleges to see if they offer LPN programs and to ask if some of the LPN classes can be done in an online format.
-The good news is that more and more colleges are offering classes online in addition to ones they offer on site.
+The good news is that more and more colleges are offering classes online in addition to those they offer on site.

-The benefit of doing online LPN classes is the flexibility of timing.
-Many people are working as they go to school and need their schooling to work around their job schedule.
-Online courses allow for a person to complete the work within a period of time but does not regulate when a person does their studying or completes the components that go along with the online format.
-This means that a person could work during the day and complete their course work in the evening when it is convenient for them to do so.
+The major benefit of doing online LPN classes is the flexibility of timing.
+Many people are working as they go to school and need their class work to fit around their job schedule.
+Online courses allow a person to complete the work within a period of time but do not regulate when a person does their studying or completes the components that go along with the online course.
+This means that a person could work their regular schedule and complete their course work when it is convenient for them to do so.
 It is important to note that there are still due dates for assignments and tests to be completed.
 Online LPN classes are primarily self-regulated but do also follow a specific timeline.
-Once you have found a program in your area that does offer the classes for LPN training to be completed online you can apply and once accepted begin to work on the classes according to the school timeline.
+Once you have found a program in your area that does offer the classes for LPN training to be completed online, you can apply and once accepted, begin to work on the classes according to the school timeline.
 There may be some classes that are not offered online and these you would need to work your schedule around in order to complete.
 More and more schools are trying to meet the needs of the working student, LPN courses included.